anil88prajapati/ngo/README.md

 # NGO PROJECT

-This project was is using MATERIAL MUI CSS LIBRARY.
+This project is using MATERIAL MUI CSS LIBRARY.

 ## BY: ROHIT AMBAWATA